 HEEL PAIN/Plantar fasciitis/"Heel Spur Syndrome"

-The majority (75%) of patients with classic heel pain experience relief within 2-3 months of a program consisting of an achilles stretching exercises.
 Night splints are very helpful for those who experience pain particularly first thing in the morning or after rest.
 Formal physical therapy can be prescribed early on in the treatment to "jump start" your recovery.

 CLICK HERE:Video on doing achilles stretching exercises